 The Newfoundland is a natural-born swimmer with a love for water and swimming.
 This large breed is generally good-natured and composed, but they will need to grow into their manners through consistent training.
 The Newfoundland needs daily and constant attention, but they will win over your heart with their affectionate personality.
-As long as it gets daily exercise and lots of cuddles, a Newfoundland will be very loyal to its family.
+As long as they get daily exercise and lots of cuddles, a Newfoundland will be very loyal to their family.

 5. Irish Wolfhound

 With an impressive average of 36 inches in height, the Irish Wolfhound has an eye-catching appearance and an easy-going disposition.
-As long as it gets daily exercise and has space to run, the Irish Wolfhound will be a happy dog.
+As long as they get daily exercise and have space to run, the Irish Wolfhound will be a happy dog.
 Early socialization is important, as with most breeds, but this breed usually does well with people and will gladly be social.
-At the end of the day, the Irish Wolfhound is happiest around its favorite person and will develop a lifetime bond.
+At the end of the day, the Irish Wolfhound is happiest around their favorite person and will develop a lifetime bond.

 6. Tibetan Mastiff

 The Tibetan Mastiff is a protective dog with a strong drive for more serious work rather than playing games.
-A Tibetan Mastiff adult will usually have a calm demeanor, but it will be vigilant of strangers.
-This is a proud and dignified breed that prefers to be outside so it can guard the property.
-While it may not be enthusiastic to meet new people, the Tibetan Mastiff is usually not aggressive unless pushed too far.
+A Tibetan Mastiff adult will usually have a calm demeanor but will be vigilant of strangers.
+This is a proud and dignified breed that prefers to be outside so they can guard the property.
+While they may not be enthusiastic to meet new people, the Tibetan Mastiff is usually not aggressive unless pushed too far.

 8. Neapolitan Mastiff